-13. The Peer Partner will play a critical role, modeling personal recovery, helping consumers establish a network of peer, family, and cultural supports including, peer run self-help centers.
+- 13. The Peer Partner will play a critical role, modeling personal recovery, helping consumers establish a network of peer, family, and cultural supports.
 One of the primary roles to be performed by the FSP team Peer Partners will be to establish peer relationships among FSP consumers and promote peer involvement in wellness and recovery, social, recreation, and entertainment activities.
 Peer support groups will be developed to further foster healthy peer relationships and to build consumer capacity to address challenges to their recovery as well as celebrate their accomplishments on the journey to recovery.
-This peer and resource linkage will also help maintain the consumer in the least restrictive environment.

-- 14. Consumers will work with FSP team members to develop their own individual service and Wellness and Recovery Action Plans (WRAP) which will specify individual action steps in relation to employment, education, housing, medication, peer relations, social activities, and education..
+This peer and resource linkage will also help maintain the client in the least restrictive environment. - 14.
+Consumers will work with FSP team members to develop their own individual service and Wellness and Recovery Action Plans (WRAP) which will specify individual action steps in relation to employment, education, housing, medication, peer relations, social activities, and education.
 All services will be voluntary, guided by individual choice, and the delivery of all services will be guided by the principles of cultural competence, recovery and resiliency with an emphasis on building consumer strengths and natural resources in the community, with family, and with their peer/social network.
-The program will be designed to allow a greater or lesser degree of support and structure, depending on the needs and goals of the consumer at any given time. - 15.
-FSP program will assess the vocational needs for each consumer upon enrollment and annually and assist consumers in accessing vocational counseling services.to identify, obtain, and retain employment opportunities and reach their vocational goals as identified in their care plan. - 16.
+The program will be designed to allow a greater or lesser degree of support and structure, depending on the needs and goals of the consumer at any given time.

+- 15. FSP program will assess the vocational needs for each consumer upon enrollment and annually and assist consumers in accessing vocational counseling services to identify, obtain, and retain employment opportunities and reach their vocational goals as identified in their care plan. - 16.
 Supported education is another resource for FSP consumers.
 The FSP team should link with community colleges and the existing contractor for adult supported education services in San Mateo County, developing action steps in the recovery plan related to educational opportunities for consumers. - 17.
 Consistent with the principles of wellness and recovery, the consumer will be primarily responsible for establishing the specific goals that define his/her desired quality of life including healthcare and end of life decisions.
 The licensed clinicians will oversee the completion of the multidisciplinary assessment and the development and implementation of a comprehensive service plan that involves all members of the team, the consumer and the family contingent on the consumer's wishes.
 This plan will define the roles and responsibilities of the team, as well as those of the consumer, the family, and peers. - 18.
 The role of the nurse will be to enable the team to more effectively collaborate with primary care providers, assist consumers in both their communications with their primary care doctors and in their follow-up on medical care, including medical treatment regimes, and lifestyle changes due to medical complications and provide adherence to treatment protocols.
-The role of the nurse in providing education and monitoring of and adherence to medical treatment will increase medical and medication engagement and enable the consumer to maintain their community placement.
+The role of the nurse in providing education and monitoring of and adherence to medical treatment will increase medical and medication engagement and enable the consumer to maintain their community placement. - 19.
+The FSP program staff will assess and arrange for services and supports as appropriate for each client based on a range of supports including: - a.
+Transportation and escorted services to assist at medical appointments and with other transportation needs. - b.
+Monitoring and/or arranging for home-based support with routine tasks and personal care needs (e.g. meal preparation, house cleaning, laundry, shopping, bathing and other hygiene needs), and coordinating with involved agencies such as In-Home Supportive Services.